The-Scripters-Guild/Warzone/docs/logic/warzone-sandbox.md

 - Adjusted Upgraded Sprinting traits.
 - [32] Spartan Sandwich: Melee Damage 2.00 -> 0.70.
 - Updated VFX removal logic order to see if it fixes some inconsistencies with VFX removal.

+### 0.10.0

+- Overhauled skinless weapon grant system so each player has their own "weapon carrier clone", which allows for skinless weapons to be granted simultaneously to multiple players with no queue.
+Also the risk of incorrect weapon grants due to the queue is negated.
+- Added a 1/59 s delay in the weaponGrant event to reduce order weapon grant order issues per player.